ualberta-rcg/python-intro/_episodes/13-looping-data-sets.md

 - "Use `glob` and `for` to process batches of files."
 ---

-If you are don't have the data files already (e.g., using Google Colab), you will want to download them.
+If you don't have the data files already (e.g., using Google Colab), you will want to download them.

 ~~~
 # Same download function as last time